 21. Run for the Hills by Kevin Wilson

-Setting: Road trip across America
+Setting: Road trip across the United States

 22. So Far Gone by Jess Walter